Filled with history, culture, nature, and yes lots of beer and whiskey, southern Ireland is the perfect place to plan a road trip vacation.

 2. Grab a Guinness at the famous Temple Bar

 Temple Bar is a historic district in downtown Dublin filled with pubs, cobblestone streets, and narrow alleys.

 One of the most popular tourist destinations in this district is the red Temple Bar.
 It’s a fun place to stop by for a drink, take in the traditional Irish pub scene, and hang out with tourists and locals alike.

 Downtown Dublin is an exciting area filled with many amazing historical landmarks, great food, and amazing nightlife.

 Most of the attractions in Dublin are located within a few minutes walk from each other and it’s easy to get around on foot.

-Some of the most popular things to see in Dublin are Jameson Distillery, Guinness Storehouse, Trinity College, Christ Church Cathedral, Molly Malone Statue and National Museum of Ireland.
+Some of the most popular things to see in Dublin are the Jameson Distillery, Guinness Storehouse, Trinity College, Christ Church Cathedral, Molly Malone Statue, and the National Museum of Ireland.